 I recently got two Olympus OM-D E-M5 bodies.
 As a hobby photog reason enough to write a blog post about this camera.
 I want to show my experience on how the E-M5 performs in 2020.
 How does the camera feel compared to newer models?
-Is the image quality still good or far behind?
-Can I still recommend this camera?
+Is the image quality still good or far behind the newer competition?
+Can I recommend the E-M5 camera in 2020?

-Both E-M5, one in black and the other in silver, were really cheap, in nearly mint condition with a very low shutter count.
-They complement my OM-D E-M1 perfectly.
+My two E-M5 bodies, one in black and the other in silver, were really cheap, in nearly mint condition with a very low shutter count.
+They compliment my OM-D E-M1 and E-M1 Mark II perfectly.
 The E-M5 is smaller and has more of that really nice retro style.
-This camera is lightweight and fun to take on photo walks, especially in combination with small prime lenses.
+Its light weight and classic charme makes it fun to take on photo walks, especially in combination with small prime lenses.
+In addition I have got a battery grip HLD-6 which adds size and weight but gives me also better handling and ergonomics if I want to.

 When the Olympus OM-D E-M5 was launched in 2012, it represented the first serious Micro Four Thirds camera from Olympus.
 It created a huge buzz among the photographic community, more than any other M4/3 camera before.
 The camera was a game changer for Olympus and many Micro Four Third enthusiasts.

 In 2012 the Dpreview community chose the Olympus E-M5 in a user poll as the best camera of the year 2012.
 Dpreview is one of the top photography websites in the internet with a very large photo centric community.
 The E-M5 won over cameras like the Nikon D800 and Canon EOS 5D Mark III.

 Even today you can feel why this camera was one of the most successful cameras in the history of Olympus.
-It’s qualities at that time were the reason to get this camera again after having it already owned for a while.
+It’s qualities were the reason to purchase this camera again after having it already owned for a while a few years ago.

 What are the points that make this camera so special?